|Anniversary Slovak-American Cook Book, First Catholic Slovak Ladies' Union, 1952|

 We were perhaps a teensy bit too excited at bringing more chocolate into our lives.
 With one overenthusiastic stroke of the spoon, we made a mess of the cocoa powder.
 If you've read about any of our previous culinary perpetrations, you'll know that this happens a lot.

 Well, after that brief detour with a wet rag, let's see the amazing delight that awaits us in the bowl!
 It really looks like it's made with the richest and best ingredients rather than a lot of second- and third-choice substitutions based on what was on hand.
-Better yet, it tasted like we had made it exactly according to the directions with all the butter and chocolate the Slovak-American Ladies' Union could have dreamed of.
+Better yet, it tasted like we had made it exactly according to the directions with all the real butter and chocolate squares the Slovak-American Ladies' Union could have dreamed of.

 And so, we get to the whipping-up of the egg white.
 Here we must register surprise.
-The exact model of mixer we had (before it fell from its precarious shelf and never turned on again) appeared when we rummaged in the drawer!
-Here is mine before it tragically fell and broke, seen as we were testing the theory that you can substitute Diet Coke for eggs:
+The exact model of mixer we once had (before it fell from its precarious shelf and never turned on again) appeared when we rummaged in the drawer!
+Here is mine before it tragically fell and broke, seen when we were testing the theory that you can substitute Diet Coke for eggs:

 |I still miss this thrift-shop-found friend and regret that it fell off what little shelf space I had in my room at the time.|